-Watch the LLP Showcase recording and review the FAQs below to learn more about how the Living Learning Program offers more adventure, more community and more learning opportunities.
+Review the FAQs below to learn more about how the Living Learning Program offers more adventure, more community and more learning opportunities.

 Is there a separate application that needs to be filled out before the housing application to be a part of an LLP?

-Within the housing application, select “Yes” on the Living Learning Community questions (#7) and fill in the related questions.
+Review these steps for preferencing LLPs.
 You can prepare your answers to the two short-response questions ahead of time.

 What are the benefits of being part of a Living Learning Community?